TrDA-hab/Projects/I2C multi display/README.md

-## 0. About using SPI multi display.
+## 0. About using I2C multi display.
  - [How to use I2C bus](https://github.com/arendst/Tasmota/discussions/10827).
  - Tasmota [commands](https://tasmota.github.io/docs/Commands/#displays) for controlling displays.
  - Tasmota [examples](https://tasmota.github.io/docs/Displays/#rule-examples-for-scripting-examples-see-scripting-docs) for displaying information on the display.